lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-15-课文-15、39、63、87/Lesson 63 She was not amused.md

-#

-## First listen and then answer the question
-Why did Jenny want to leave the wedding reception?
 ```

 Jeremy Hampden has a large circle of friends and is very popular at parties.

 Everybody admires him for his great sense of humour/ˈhjuːmə(r)/ - everybody, that is,